 — Incident Detection: Notifies authorized contacts if it detects an accident

-Garmin’s Instinct line hit the market in 2018, but the Instinct 2S Solar is a smaller 40 mm solar version (compared to the 45 mm Instinct 2 Solar) and a 2022 update of the Garmin Instinct 2.
+Garmin’s Instinct line hit the market in 2018, but the Garmin Instinct 2S Solar Watch is a smaller 40 mm solar version (compared to the 45 mm Instinct 2 Solar) and a 2022 update of the Garmin Instinct 2.
 The Instinct 2S Solar is lighter and more durable than the already rugged original Instinct, however, the smaller 40-mm case doesn’t visibly overpower smaller wrists like mine.
-This model, like previous Instinct watches, is also reminiscent of a classic sports watch with the perforated band and manual buttons to control features.
+This model, like previous Instinct watches, is also reminiscent of a classic sports watch with a perforated band and manual buttons to control features.

 Beyond weight and size, the Instinct 2S Solar’s screen brightness beats out most of the competition.
 While the Pacific Northwest didn’t provide me with many sunny days in my month of testing, the screen brightness made it easy to see under just about any lighting conditions.